Last Updated: October 11, 2022

 Additionally, drinking fortified wine in moderation reduces the risks of certain cancers, such as prostate, ovarian, and colon cancer.
 It may also improve brain and mental health, helping prevent dementia and depression.

-Nevertheless, we hope this article helped make your wine experience a little sweeter.
+We hope this article helped make your wine experience a little sweeter.
+Leave your comments below!